BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-24-BergenFlam.md

 ## Flåm

-Flåm is a very pretty Fjord village.
+The train brings you to Flåm which is a very pretty Fjord village.
 We stayed two nights here.

 ![](/assets/img/blog/trains/flamfjord.jpg)